Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: Stochastic gradient flow

-having denoted with $s$ the stochastic time, and introduced a stochastic noise for each field, i.e. $\xi_f$ for the frame field, $\xi_s$ for the scalar multiplet and $\xi_g$ for the gauge field, within the assumption of multiplicative scalar noise.
+having denoted with $s$ the thermal time, and introduced for each field an assumption of stochastic multiplicative scalar noise \cite{lulli:stochastic}, namely $\xi_{g}^{AB}= \xi_g \,A^{AB}$, $\xi_{f}^{AB}= \xi_f\, B^{AB}$ and $\xi_{s}^{A}=\xi_{s} \,\phi^A$.
 The physical implications of the choice of multiplicative scalar noise were studied in \cite{lulli:stochastic,Lulli:2023fcl,Asselmeyer-Maluga:2024zry}.
 On the other hand, the origin of stochastic noise has been addressed from different perspectives.
-Summarizing among different studies, it can be: either related to chaos, e.g. involving the Asonov flow on principal bundles \cite{Asselmeyer_book} --- well suited to be applied to the pre-geometric theory proposed by Wilczek; or it can be connected, from the Wilsonian RG flow point of view, to super-symmetric \cite{Malcha:2023wvf}, or in general high-energy, degrees of freedom \cite{Kadoh:2025qbe} --- e.g. by means of the path integral approach and the use of the Nicolai map \cite{Nicolai}.
+Summarizing among different studies, it can be: either related to chaos, e.g. involving the Anosov flow on principal bundles \cite{Asselmeyer_book}, well suited to be applied to the pre-geometric theory proposed by Wilczek; or connected, from the Wilsonian RG flow point of view, to super-symmetric \cite{Malcha:2023wvf}, or in general high-energy, degrees of freedom \cite{Kadoh:2025qbe} --- e.g. by means of the path integral approach and the use of the Nicolai map \cite{Nicolai}.\\

-The stochastic pre-geometric flow of the Higgs-like scalar multiplet can be inspected independently from the gauge field $A$, being decoupled from it, and under a specific requirement also from the frame field $B$.
-Indeed, imposing (in proximity of the fixed points of the stochastic gradient flow) the simplicity constraints Eq.~\eqref{simpli} to the pre-geometric theory, corresponds to demand the flow for $\phi^A$ to be un-coupled also from $B$, i.e.

-Eq.~\eqref{BER} entails the existence of: i) an infrared fixed point for $\phi^A$, when this is not vanishing and the simplicity constraints are then imposed in the action Eq.~\eqref{actio}; ii) a second fixed point for $\phi^A$, reached in the ultraviolet regime.
-The latter corresponds to a phase in which the scalar multiplet vanishes, and thus the simplicity constraints cannot be imposed any longer in the Plebanski pre-geometric action via the term $\epsilon_{ABCDE}B^{AB}\wedge B^{CD}\phi^E$. \\